 On Tihar, we worship animals like crow, dog, cow and ox.
 It teaches us a lesson to maintain harmony between human beings and other living beings in nature.
 It teaches us to respect the law of nature.
 Also, on Bhai-Tika of Tihar, the brother receiving’s belief is that’s Tika from sister and sister pray for the long and healthy life of her brother.
 It creates the relationship between brother and sister warm and stronger.
 It also teaches us the lesson that the whole world exists only in love.

 Another Hindu belief is that one day the King was told that the bite of the serpent would die him.
-Due to fear, the King command to lit light all over his Kingdom.
+Due to fear, the King commanded to lit light all over his Kingdom.
 This incident happens on the day of Lakshmi Puja.
-Being so pleased Goddess Laxmi (Goddess of wealth) saves King life by preventing him from the snake.
-Knowing this, the King set tradition to lit lights on the Lakshmi Puja day and tradition is followed still at present.
+Being so pleased Goddess Laxmi (Goddess of wealth) saves King’s life by preventing him from the snake.
+Knowing this, the King set tradition to lit lights the Lakshmi Puja day, and tradition is followed still at present.

 Celebrated by: Hindu people